CosmWasm/docs-deprecated/README.md

 ## Auto Deployment

-Merges to `master` branch will automatically deployed to https://docs.cosmwasm.com
+Merges to `main` branch will automatically deployed to https://docs.cosmwasm.com